 The California Budget Challenge

-Next 10 just released a February 2013 update to the California Budget Challenge, a nonpartisan online budget simulation that lets you decide how much to spend on schools, prisons, health care and other state programs, and how to pay for them.
+ALL NEW 2015 California Budget Challenge was just released!
+Try your hands at this nonpartisan online budget simulation that lets you decide how much to spend on schools, prisons, health care and other state programs, and how to pay for them.

 The 2012 California Budget Challenge allows users to:

 |In addition to having the online California Budget Challenge, Next 10 has been traveling the state conducting highly interactive presentations using the California Budget Challenge with diverse audiences.
 Participants discuss the same policy questions that are in the most recent version of the Challenge, and vote on the choices in real-time using instant-response clickers.
 The group talks about the different choices and their views on the budget solutions being presented.
 At the end, participants will have worked together to balance the budget.
 To learn more or to invite Next 10 to present at your town hall event or in your classroom, please contact email@example.com.

 Next 10's Budget Challenge has been a great success for California and we want to share it with others!
 Whether you are looking at the budget of a city, state, or school district, you can license the Budget Challenge and create your own version of this interactive tool.
 We have been licensing the Budget Challenge™ software to municipalities since 2007, and you can now license the new version of this interactive tool.

 For more information please go to www.next10.org/license, or contact Sarah Henry at firstname.lastname@example.org or 415-957-0202 x 11.
 We look forward to working with you to create budget education tools that will engage your community!